25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

 An arrow function expression has a shorter syntax compared to function expressions.

 - It does not have its own `this`, `arguments`, `super`, `new.target`
+- `this` is picked up from surroundings (lexical)
-- Arrow functions are always anonymous
+- Arrow functions are _always anonymous_
-- Array functions are function expressions.
+- Array functions are _function expressions_

 Arrow function syntax: